pgibler/Binance.NET/README.md

 ## APIs available

 Included in Binance.NET are the following API calls.
-All of these functions are members of the `Binance` class.
+All of these functions are members of the `BinanceClient` class.

 ---